 Phishing: Understanding the Threat That Still Tricks Millions

 Phishing remains one of the most widespread cyber threats, and it continues to succeed because it targets human behaviour rather than technology.
 Although security tools have improved over the years, phishing still works because attackers exploit emotions like urgency, fear, curiosity and trust.
+Many of these attacks rely on the same psychological manipulation techniques commonly used in modern social engineering campaigns.
 In this guide, you’ll learn what phishing really is, why it stays so effective and how you can protect yourself in a digital environment full of distractions.
 This article also serves as the introduction to our broader phishing series, where each attack type is analysed in detail.

 What Is Phishing and Why Does It Still Work?